Jana

 Meditation

-I am a psychologist and psychotherapist, educated in systemic therapy, psychodynamic therapy and cognitive behavioural therapy.
-I have a background in addiction counseling and am working and training as a clinical psychotherapist in a rehabilitation facility for psychosomatic and addictive disorders.
-I am also trained in energetic body therapy.
+I am a psychologist and psychotherapist, educated in systemic therapy, psychodynamic therapy, cognitive behavioural therapy and energetic body therapy.
+I have a background in facilitation, addiction counselling and working in the field of psychosomatics.
+I am currently practising Ketamine Assisted Psychotherapy.

 Some of my frames of reference include humanistic and transpersonal psychotherapy, depth psychology, acceptance and commitment therapy (ACT), embodiment theory, energetic bodywork and mindfulness-based approaches.